Repkap11/RepGame/README.md

 ## Building on Linux
-RepGame requires freeglut to be installed on the you can install it with 'sudo apt install freeglut3-dev' or by running 'sudo make install' followed by 'make' to build and run the project
+RepGame requires some dependencies to be installed on the your system before you can build.
+You can install these dependencies automatically by running 'sudo make install', followed by 'make' to build and run the project